 - 2 cups buttermilk, well shaken (see notes for dairy-free option)

 - 1/4 cup honey (may substitute sugar; see notes)

 - 1 tablespoon coconut oil (bacon fat would be traditional; may substitute oil of choice)

-- Low-fat buttermilk works well in this recipe.
-But if you are local and a patron of Lancaster Central Market, Maplehofe Dairy‘s full-fat buttermilk is extra delicious.
+- Low-fat buttermilk works in this recipe, but for best results I prefer the full-fat version.
+(If you are local and a patron of Lancaster Central Market, Maplehofe Dairy‘s buttermilk is extra delicious.)